 Which is best for your home?
 Microinverters vs. string inverters

-That means you as a customer could only view monitoring information at a system-wide level and not at the panel level.
+That means you, as a customer, could only view monitoring information at a system-wide level and not at the panel level.
 A non-believer would say that the reason they do this is to secure them and their solar installers from support calls linked to failed inverters.
 Also, it’s not easy with just system-wide monitoring data to find out only 1 or 2 inverters out of 2 or so have failed.

-However, many Australians still like microinverters, as when you purchase a premium solar system with a string inverter, you’ll have to pay extra money for getting the panel-level monitoring which as mentioned earlier, gives you panel-level data.
-Also when a string inverter fails the entire system stops working and it’s easy to identify.
+However, many Australians still like microinverters, as when you purchase a premium solar system with a string inverter, you’ll have to pay extra money for getting the panel-level monitoring, which, as mentioned earlier, gives you panel-level data.
+Also, when a string inverter fails, the entire system stops working, and it’s easy to identify.

 Key takeaways

-1. Solar inverters convert Direct Current into Alternating Current, which is required for running your home electronic appliances.
+- Solar inverters convert Direct Current into Alternating Current, which is required for running your home electronic appliances.